xbeat/Machine-Learning/README.md

 Evaluating NBA players using physical and statistical characteristics is a crucial aspect of team management and player scouting.
 This process involves analyzing various metrics to gain insights into a player's performance and potential.
 In this presentation, we'll explore how to use Python to collect, process, and visualize NBA player data.

+## Git Essentials Your Cheat Sheet for Mastering Version Control

+Git Essentials Introduction

+Git is a distributed version control system that helps developers manage and track changes in their codebase.
+It allows for efficient collaboration, branching, and merging of code.
+This slideshow will cover essential Git commands and concepts, with practical Python examples to illustrate their usage.

 ## Sigmoid Activation Function in Python

 Introduction to Sigmoid Activation Function